Updated June 14, 2023

 - Relaxation of license rules

-The above industry analysis of the Indian FMCG sector is extremely brief, just to give a gist of what industry analysis in a business plan should include.
-The actual industry analysis report may be quite exhaustive detailing all the important factors.
+The above industry analysis of the Indian FMCG sector is brief to give a gist of what industry analysis in a business plan should include.
+The actual industry analysis report may be exhaustive detailing all the essential factors.

-Here are some articles that will help you to get more detail about the Industry Analysis in a business plan so just go through the link.
+Here are some articles that will help you get more details about Industry Analysis in a business plan.

 - Database Management System